tarun163/my-shop-django/README.md

 then user can login by mobile number and otp the features of this side taken by many online resorces. this side is fully responsive for mobile,ipad and laptop

+this side has real time payment intrigation with paypal